 In August of 2021, Tyligand achieved "successful completion" under the Tyligand Process Development Agreement as a result of Tyligand's successful optimization of the ONA-XR manufacturing process.
 Because of this achievement, Tyligand has entered into a license agreement with us (the "Tyligand License Agreement") whereby we have granted Tyligand an exclusive license to develop and commercialize ONA-XR in the People's Republic of China, including Hong Kong and Macau (the "Tyligand Territory"), subject to Tyligand paying Context a mid-single digit royalty of net sales of ONA-XR in such countries.
-The royalty term of such exclusive license shall be the from period beginning on the date of the first commercial sale of ONA-XR in the Tyligand Territory and ending on the latest of (i) the sale of a generic product containing the same active pharmaceutical ingredients as ONA-XR in the Tyligand Territory, and (ii) fifteen (15) years after the date of the first commercial sale of ONA-XR in the Tyligand Territory, and (ii) fifteen (15) years after the date of the world.
+The royalty term of such exclusive license shall be the from period beginning on the date of the first commercial sale of ONA-XR in the Tyligand Territory and ending on the latest of (i) the sale of a generic product containing the same active pharmaceutical ingredients as ONA-XR in the Tyligand Territory, and (ii) fifteen (15) years after the date of the first commercial sale of ONA-XR in the Tyligand Territory.
+We have retained our global exclusive rights for ONA-XR for the remainder of the world.
 As a result of the completion of this milestone, Tyligand has been granted a warrant to purchase 111,576 shares of our common stock at an exercise price of \$7.17 per share and will be paid \$800,000 and Tyligand will be eligible to receive manufacturing and development milestone payments totaling up to \$5.0 million upon the achievement of certain future milestones.
-The Tyligand License Agreement provides for termination in the event of (a) insolvency, (b) a material breach of the agreement; for complete terms, please see the agreements to be attached as exhibits to the registration statement of which this prospectus forms a part.
+The Tyligand License Agreement provides for termination in the event of (a) insolvency, (b) a material breach of the agreement, and (c) in the event that Tyligand does not meet certain regulatory milestones.
+Please note that this is a summary of the Tyligand License Agreement; for complete terms, please see the agreements to be attached as exhibits to the registration statement of which this prospectus forms a part.